 St. Isidore of Seville

-St. Isidore of Seville was born in Cartagena in Spain around the year 560.
-His brother, Leander, the Archbishop of Seville, was an important influence to him.
-Isidore developed a commitment to study, prayer and intense work for the good of the Church.
+St. Isidore of Seville was born in Cartagena, Spain, around the year 560.
+His brother, Leander, the Archbishop of Seville, was an important influence on him.
+Isidore developed a commitment to study, prayer, and intense work for the good of the Church.
 In turn, Isidore joined his brother’s mission to convert the generally heretical Visigoths who had invaded Spain.

 Preserver of Knowledge and Civilization

 In 633, at the Council of Toledo, Archbishop Isidore obtained a decree that required the establishment of a school in every diocese.
-These schools taught almost every branch of knowledge, which includes the liberal arts, law, medicine, Hebrew and Greek.
+These schools taught almost every branch of knowledge, which includes the liberal arts, law, medicine, Hebrew, and Greek.
 This reflected the bishop’s broad interest.
-Isidore’s establishment of cathedral schools laid a foundation for the medieval universities and for education in the West.
+Isidore’s establishment of cathedral schools laid the foundation for medieval universities and for education in the West.

 Lover of the Poor